Travel to Egypt as a Solo Female – Is It Safe?

 Obviously, I was skeptical at first.
 Does he want some money?
 Does he want to kidnap me?

-The man quickly realized what could I be thinking and assured me that he doesn’t want any money and he’s actually in a hurry to pray, but I’m in his country and he wants to be helpful, so if he’s ever in my country someone else will help him too.
+The man quickly realized what could I be thinking and assured me that he didn’t want any money and he was actually in a hurry to pray, but I was in his country and he wanted to be helpful, so if he was ever in my country someone else will help him too.

-People really believe in karma in Egypt, just like in Morocco.
-He helped me walk across the street (which at this square was a scary thing to do), introduced me to a market guy and politely said goodbye and good luck.
+People believe in karma in Egypt, just like in Morocco.
+He helped me walk across the street (which at this square was a scary thing to do), introduced me to a market guy, and politely said goodbye and good luck.
 I felt safe as a solo female in Cairo.

 What to Wear in Egypt as a Female Traveler?

-You might be surprised by what I’m going to say, but after my solo travel to Egypt, I’m not entirely sure about having to cover up head to toes at all times.
+You might be surprised by what I’m going to say, but after my solo travel to Egypt, I’m not entirely sure about having to cover up head-to-toe at all times.
 I packed long skirts and long-sleeved blouses and every time I put it on, locals I made friends with made fun of me asking if I want to be Egyptian.

 When I looked at how other tourists were dressed, there wasn’t any pattern.
 Some women were fully covered up including their heads, others were wearing baggy pants and loose shirts, but there were a lot of women in shorts and regular t-shirts.